Hand dyed fabric, HD video 4:58 min

 Performance Installation, variable dimensions

 Cloud Cuckoo Land questions the dynamics within a group or family, focusing on notions of idleness, violence and territory.
-The installation consists of a greenroom in which six mime artists are idling time away.
+The installation comprises a greenroom in which six mime artists are idling time away.
 The room is furnished with a table and chairs, a couch and a filled refrigerator, providing the performers with the basic needs.
 Five realistic, human scale bird masks are placed on metal stand and arranged around the large table.
-They represent birds commonly found in cities in the Netherlands and abroad such as a blackbird, a seagull and a pigeon; avian protagonists of nature within the urban environment.
+They represent birds often seen in European cities like a blackbird, a seagull and a pigeon; avian protagonists of nature within the urban environment.

 At a certain moment and without apparent reason, a conflict arises which leads the five performers to turn against one.
 The scapegoat leaves the room, joining the public.
-The other five get ready by putting on the masks.
+The other five get ready by putting on their masks.
 Armed with a wooden stick, they too leave the greenroom.
-What follows is a confrontation between the birds and their victim, confronting the audience with their ambiguous role, being both spectator and accomplice.
+What follows is a confrontation between the birds and their victim, which in turn confronts the audience with their ambiguous role of being both spectator and accomplice.

 HD Video 1:37 min (continuous loop), variable dimensions